 Science is a core subject and as such is studied by everyone through to GCSE.
 For most Leysians this will mean studying the three separate sciences (three separate GCSE grades) as outlined in this booklet.
-However, at the start of Year 11, based on the recommendations of their teachers, some pupils may move to study Combined Science (two GCSE grades).

-The Year 11 programme of study, builds on the work covered in Years 9 and 10.
+However, from the start of Year 11, based on the recommendations of their teachers in Year 10, some pupils may move to study Double Award Science (two GCSE grades).
+The Year 11 programme of study builds on the work covered in Years 9 and 10.
 It encourages students to explore, explain, theorise and model in science and develops a critical approach to scientific evidence.
-GCSE Combined Science gives a good grounding in Science, and can provide access to A Level Science courses.
+Edexcel IGCSE Double Award gives a good grounding in Science and could provide access to A Level courses.

-GCSE Combined Science (Trilogy) is taught as three subjects by specialist teachers.
+IGCSE Double Award is taught as three subjects by specialist teachers.
 Upon completion of the course pupils will have studied the following content, which is shared with the separate sciences, although reduced in size.